 - Great employment/internships opportunity.

-- The only opportunity in Lebanon to provide BA in healthcare management.
+- The only opportunity in Lebanon to provide BS in healthcare management.

 About the contract

 - Provide academic bridging, orientation, coaching sessions, and support for all participants to help them navigate the online CfA programs within the program.